emmawalshdev/The-Book-bar/README.md

       - Summary
       - Star rating
     - Upon submission, the review array object is immediately updated.
-    - Upon submission, the user is redirected back to the book page.
+    - Upon submission, the user is redirected back to the Book page.
 With this, the AvgRatingAgg (average rating aggregation) collection is also updated.

   - Cancel (go back)
-    - When clicked, the user is redirected back to the book page.
+    - When clicked, the user is redirected back to the Book page.

   - Delete (remove the object from review array in book document)
     - A modal appears, asking for confirmation of deletion.
     - if confirmed, that object in the review array is removed.
-    - If the user does not confirm the deletion, the modal closes and the user returns to the edit review page.
+    - If the user does not confirm the deletion, the modal closes and the user returns to the Edit review page.

 #### Login page
 - Content
   - A link to the registration page is displayed for easy access.

 - Submission behavior
   - If the username exists in the database:
     - The password is checked.
-    - If the password input matches the hashed password, the user is directed to the profile page.
+    - If the password input matches the hashed password, the user is directed to the Profile page.
-    - If the password input does not match the hashed password, an error flash message is displayed and the user is redirected to the login page
+    - If the password input does not match the hashed password, an error flash message is displayed and the user is redirected to the Login page.

-  - if the username does not exist in the database:
+  - If the username does not exist in the database:
     - An error flash message is displayed.
-The user is redirected back to the login page.
+The user is redirected back to the Login page.

 #### Register page
 - Submission behavior
   - If the username does not exist in the database:
-    - A unique hashed password is generated
+    - A unique hashed password is generated.
-    - The username and hashed password are inserted as a new document to the users collection
+    - The username and hashed password are inserted as a new document to the users collection.
-    - The user is redirected to the login page
+    - The user is redirected to the Login page.

   - If the username exists in the database:
-    - An error flash message is displayed and the user is redirected back to the register page
+    - An error flash message is displayed and the user is redirected back to the Register page.

 #### Manage genres
 - Accessibility
-  - The Manage Genres page is only accessible to an 'admin' user.
+  - The Manage genres page is only accessible to an 'admin' user.
 The user must also be logged in.

 - Content
-  - Users have the option to 'Add' a genre or manage the existing genres.
+  - Users have the option to Add a genre or manage the existing genres.
   - Existing genres are displayed on the card.
 Each card contains the following:
     - The genre title & a genre icon.
-    - An 'Edit button.'
+    - An Edit button.

 #### Add genre
 - Accessibility
   - To access the page, the user must an 'admin' user.
 The user must also be logged in.
-  - Users who are not an 'admin' user, and/or who are not logged in; will be redirected to the access denied page.
+  - Users who are not an 'admin' user, and/or who are not logged in; will be redirected to the Access denied page.

 - User pathways
   - Two pathways are possible on this page: